Buying real estate in Panama?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy property in Panama just like locals do?
+Can Americans legally buy and own property in Panama?

-Americans can legally buy property in Panama with almost identical rights to Panamanian citizens.
+Yes, Americans can legally buy and own property in Panama with full ownership rights.

-As of June 2025, Panama continues to maintain one of the most foreigner-friendly property ownership policies in Central America, with no quotas, caps, or approval requirements for most real estate transactions involving Americans.
+As of September 2025, Panama maintains one of the most foreigner-friendly property ownership systems in Latin America, with no quota restrictions, nationality preferences, or mandatory local partnerships required for real estate transactions.

 It's something we develop in our Panama property pack.